 Through physical activities, kids learn about sportsmanship, setting goals, meeting challenges, teamwork, and the value of practice.

 Keep in mind your child's age and developmental level, natural abilities, and interests.
-Between the ages of 6 and 8, kids are sharpening basic physical skills like jumping, throwing, kicking, and catching.
-Some kids enjoy doing this in organized sports teams, but non-competitive leagues are best for younger kids.
+Kids 6 to 8 years old are sharpening basic physical skills like jumping, throwing, kicking, and catching.
+Some enjoy doing this in organized sports teams, but non-competitive leagues are best for younger kids.
 Show your support by coaching your child's team or cheering from the stands on game days.

 Kids 9 to 12 years old are refining, improving, and coordinating skills.
 Some become even more committed to a sport while others drop out as competition heats up and level of play improves.